microsoft/openscraping-lib-csharp/README.md

 In the Ikea example above we used a transformation called *TrimTransformation*.
 Transformation modify the raw extracted HTML nodes in some ways.
 For instance, TrimTransformation just runs [String.Trim()](https://msdn.microsoft.com/en-us/library/system.string.trim(v=vs.110).aspx) on the extracted text before it gets written to the JSON output.

-Here are a few of the built-in transformations:
+Below are a few of the built-in transformations, with links to example rules.
+To see how the example rules are tested, please check the code of the [test class](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping.Tests/StructuredDataExtractionTests.cs), as well as the HTML files in the [TestData folder](https://github.com/Microsoft/openscraping-lib-csharp/tree/master/OpenScraping.Tests/TestData).

 Name                                     | Purpose | Example
 ---------------------------------------- | ------- | --------------